What is database security?

-HPE Security Solutions help companies secure the database physically and virtually—from the supply chain to the cloud to the BIOS level.
-HPE solutions enable data availability, maximizing data value and optimizing business results throughout the technology lifecycle.
-These solutions also include zero-trust technologies and solutions that dynamically authenticate data and applications.
-By continuously learning, adapting, and evolving, our security capabilities maintain the integrity of your environment.
+HPE security solutions help companies secure the database physically and virtually – from the supply chain to the cloud to the BIOS level.
+HPE solutions enable data availability, maximising data value and optimising business results throughout the technology life cycle.
+These solutions also include Zero Trust technologies and solutions that dynamically authenticate data and applications.
+By continuously learning, adapting and evolving, our security capabilities maintain the integrity of your environment.

 HPE GreenLake for Database supports high-performance databases with a more robust infrastructure, eliminating the time- and cost-consuming manual processes and siloed operations that traditional IT requires.
-The HPE GreenLake platform delivers the pay-per-use pricing, point-and-click self-service, scalability, and flexibility of the cloud experience with the security of dedicated, on-premises IT.
-Pre-sized database-optimized configurations provide superior uninterrupted operations for mission-critical environments.
+The HPE GreenLake platform delivers the pay-per-use pricing, point-and-click self-service, scalability and flexibility of the cloud experience with the security of dedicated, on-prem IT.
+Pre-sized database-optimised configurations provide superior uninterrupted operations for mission-critical environments.
 HPE storage options offer benefits including AI-driven predictive analytics to speed troubleshooting and enable uptime for business databases, including guaranteed data availability.